Community and Impact

 Giving

-In 2021, Brown Advisory contributed more than $1.75 million to a range of nonprofits and charities across the communities where we live and work.
+In 2022, Brown Advisory contributed more than $2 million to a range of nonprofits and charities across the communities where we live and work.

-In addition to supporting organizations that are important to our clients and colleagues, we focus our giving in three strategic areas:
+In addition to supporting organizations that are important to our clients and colleagues, we focus our giving in three strategic areas: justice, the environment and gender equity.
+There are a lot of needs, and we certainly do not have all the answers.
+However, we believe that through innovation, collaboration and humility, we can raise the future—for all of us—together.

 We support nonprofit organizations that address social injustice and racial inequity.
 These organizations provide support and services to minorities and economically disadvantaged groups, work to dismantle systemic barriers to racial equity, and build deliberate systems to achieve and sustain racial equity.

-Nonprofit partner examples: Bard Prison Initiative, Roca, Ron Brown Scholar Program, B-360, 10,000 Black Interns
+Bard Prison Initiative, Roca, Ron Brown Scholar Program, B-360, 10,000 Black Interns

 road